nharrisonau/llm_dataset/README.md

 # Firmware Component Sample Dataset

 This repository builds and collects sample binaries from open-source projects commonly found in firmware images.
-It organizes, builds, and exports both **original** and **stripped** versions of these binaries to support reverse engineering, function tagging, and large-language-model (LLM) research.
+It organizes, builds, and exports both **original** and **stripped** versions of these binaries to support reverse engineering and program understanding research.

 ---